BirchKwok/PipelineTS/README.md

 # If you want to try multiple configurations of a model at once for comparison or tuning purposes, you can use `PipelineConfigs`.
 # This feature allows for customizing the models returned by each `ModelPipeline.list_all_available_models()` call.
 # The first one is the name of the model, which needs to be in the list of available models provided by PipelineTS.list_all_available_models().
+# If you want to customize the name of the model, then the second argument can be a string of the model name,
-# The second one is of type dict.
+# otherwise, the second one is of type dict.
 The dict can have three keys: 'init_configs', 'fit_configs', 'predict_configs', or any combination of them.
 # The remaining keys will be automatically filled with default parameters.
 # Among them, 'init_configs' represents the initialization parameters of the model, 'fit_configs' represents the parameters during model training,
 # and 'predict_configs' represents the parameters during model prediction.

 pipeline_configs = PipelineConfigs([
-    ('lightgbm', {'init_configs': {'verbose': -1, 'linear_tree': True}}),
+    ('lightgbm', 'lightgbm_linear_tree', {'init_configs': {'verbose': -1, 'linear_tree': True}}),
     ('multi_output_model', {'init_configs': {'verbose': -1}}),
     ('multi_step_model', {'init_configs': {'verbose': -1}}),
     ('multi_output_model', {